mira314/mira314/README.md

 - 👀 I’m interested  data and storage
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 N/A
-- 📫 How to reach me : do you really need me?
+- 📫 How to reach me : do you really need me? please contact me via email mirado.valisoa@gmail.com
 - 😄 nickname : Valet
 - ⚡ Fun fact: The first alarm clock only rings at 4 a.m.